prim011/CPP-Examples/Confidentiality/README.md

 This is just to illustrate the mechanism; in real life, keys are unlikely to be stored as clearly and plainly as in this example.
 They normally require hardware support, such as Hardware Security Modules (HSM).

-Nevertheless, special attention has been given not to share the value contained in the varaible `key` publicly outside the class.
-The use of `getKey()` and `getAESKey()` member functions are only private, so it can not be publically used.
+Nevertheless, special attention has been given not to share the value contained in the variable `key` publicly outside the class.
+The use of `getKey()` and `getAESKey()` member functions is only private, so it can not be publically used.
 This approach has had some bearing on how the software has been organized and architected.
-In particular one public member fuction has been called each time a new Node in the tree is created to commission the nodes itself without exposing the key value.
+In particular, one public member function has been called each time a new Node in the tree is created to commission the node itself without exposing the key value.

        NodeCell<I,S>* commissionObject (I i, pS &obj) {
 		   NodeCell<I,S> *p= new NodeCell<I,S> (getKey(),